• Skip to main content

 Facts That You May Miss

-Practically, two graphics cards won’t be divided just by bus size, despite the fact that all other things being equal, a 128-bit graphics card delivers double the memory bandwidth of its 64-bit counterpart.
+Practically, two graphics cards won’t be divided just by bus size, even though all other things being equal, a 128-bit graphics card delivers double the memory bandwidth of its 64-bit counterpart.
 There are always other considerations, such as RAM capacity and speed.
 This is why total memory bandwidth, not bitrate, should never be used to compare cards.

 Frequently Asked Questions (FAQs)